-118. The IPPC Secretariat plays a fundamental role in facilitating global dialogue and cooperation in protecting plant health.
+- 118. The IPPC Secretariat plays a fundamental role in facilitating global dialogue and cooperation in protecting plant health.
 This plant protection function directly supports global food security, the protection of plant resources including biodiversity, and the safe movement and marketing of agricultural products.
-Hence, a top administrative and organizational priority is to strengthen the capacity of the IPPC Secretariat toward greater effectiveness and efficiency of the group.

-120. Y1 - The Secretariat is efficient and highly productive.

-121. Y2 - The finances of the IPPC Secretariat are well managed in a transparent and informative manner.

-122. Y3 - The IPPC analyzes, and if appropriate, develops and exercises a degree of greater financial and administrative authority while remaining within the framework of FAO.

-123. Y4 - The IPPC expands the IPP to support all agreed activities of the IPPC work programme, particularly advocacy, resource mobilization, standard setting, information exchange and capacity development.
+Hence, a top administrative and organizational priority is to strengthen the capacity of the IPPC Secretariat toward greater effectiveness and efficiency of the group. - 119.
+Organizational results - 120.
+Y1 The Secretariat is efficient and highly productive. - 121.
+Y2 The finances of the IPPC Secretariat are well managed in a transparent and informative manner. - 122.
+Y3 The IPPC analyzes, and if appropriate, develops and exercises a degree of greater financial and administrative authority while remaining within the framework of FAO. - 123.
+Y4 The IPPC expands the IPP to support all agreed activities of the IPPC work programme, particularly advocacy, resource mobilization, standard setting, information exchange and capacity development.